This post looks at the benefits of squalane for acne and the types of spots that this facial oil works best with.

 squalane and acne: a must-have facial oil for breakouts?

 So why am I recommending squalane for acne?
 Well Squalane is derived from Squalene in a process called hydrogenation, it’s literally one letter different which makes it very easy for inaccurate information to be spread across cyber space!
-The hydrogenation process make the oil much lighter and much more stable – meaning that it doesn’t oxidise and cause the dreaded squalene peroxide.
-For very dry, mature and none acne-prone skin then squalene would be the a suitable option but for those of us with acne or oily, we would definitely need to opt for the lighter, none pore-clogging version squalane.
+The hydrogenation process make the oil much lighter and much more stable – meaning that it has a longer shelf-life and doesn’t oxidise and cause squalene peroxide.
+For those of us with acne or oily, we would definitely need to opt for the lighter, none pore-clogging version squalane.

 why is squalane good for acne?